 And second, the shampoo increases the amount of zinc and copper in the cells of your scalp, which control the yeast and prevent fungal overgrowth.

 Dandruff can also be caused simply by a dry scalp.
-Your scalp can be dry for a number of reasons - the weather, the kind of shampoo or styling products you use, or due to the natural effects of aging.
+Your scalp can be dry for a number of reasons - the weather, the kind of shampoo or styling products you use, types of moisturizing products, or due to the natural effects of aging.
 Usually, if dry scalp is the cause of your dandruff, you’ll notice smaller, whiter flakes - as opposed to the larger, yellow flakes associated with seborrheic dermatitis.

 Some with scalp psoriasis will try apple cider vinegar or tea tree oil to alleviate their symptoms.
-Apple cider vinegar can help relieve the itch, and sometimes removes psoriatic scale, but it won’t actually effectively treat the underlying condition causing the symptoms.
+Apple cider vinegar can help relieve the itchiness, and sometimes removes psoriatic scale, but it won’t actually effectively treat the underlying condition causing the symptoms.
 And although many people believe tea tree oil helps with psoriasis and other causes of flaky skin or scalps, there is little clinical evidence that it does.

-Of note, try our Balancing Shampoo, formulated with Zinc Pyrithione (the key to stopping dandruff in its tracks), as well as clean ingredients like coconut oil and algae extract, to give your scalp the gentle care it needs to thrive.
+Of note, try shampooing with our Balancing Shampoo, formulated with Zinc Pyrithione (the key to stopping dandruff in its tracks), as well as clean ingredients like coconut oil and algae extract, to give your scalp the gentle care it needs to thrive.
 We know you’ll love it.

 Meet our medicated head honcho.
 This soothing cleanser gets to the root of dandruff (flaking, irritation, dry scalp), thanks to our star active ingredient, Zinc Pyrithione.
 Proven to also reduce hair breakage by 30% - with a lush aroma of mint, vanilla, sage, and lavender - it’s bound to elevate your mood and your shower.